 - Last login activity

-- Multifactor Authentication (MFA) status
+- Multi-Factor Authentication (MFA) status

+vi.
 Data Assets

 - Databases and file servers

-- Data flow diagrams showing where data is stored and transmitted
+- Data flow diagrams

+vii.
 Third-Party and Vendor Assets

 - Vendor names and services